AdrianFR99/RPG-progression-system/README.md

 by Adrián Font

-"I am Adrian Font, a student of the Bachelor&#39;s Degree in Video Games by UPC at CITM.
-This content is generated for the second year&#39;s subject Project 2, under the supervision of lecturer Ricard Pillosu";
+"I am [Adrian Font](https://www.linkedin.com/in/adri%C3%A1n-font-romero-669a1a158/), a student of [the Bachelor&#39;s Degree in Video Games](https://www.citm.upc.edu/ing/estudis/graus-videojocs/) by UPC at CITM.
+This content is generated for the second year&#39;s subject Project 2, under the supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu)";

 ## Index

--Introduction
+- Introduction

--Progression systems
+- Progression systems

--What is a progression system?
+- What is a progression system?

--Why does it work?
+- Why does it work?

--Types of progression systems
+- Types of progression systems

--What makes a good progression system?
+- What makes a good progression system?

--The math behind it
+- The math behind it

    -ratios